-Status Action Update

-Progress on Actions

-Sustainable Land Use, Planning and Preparedness 3-1 Offer compatible outdoor recreation experiences that are enjoyable, healthy, safe and immersed in nature Trail Standards and Rock-Climbing Guidelines started development.
-In 2022, CRD staff worked with geocaching groups to ensure geochaches aren't Updates to Regional Parks &amp; Trails Emergency Planning began in 2022; parks sta align direction.
-12 kilometers of new, rated and official mountain bike trails were opened in The already had established use and disturbed areas and which fit with park managed

-Goal 3: Visitors to regional parks are involved in stewardship and have enjoyable outdoor recreation experiences 3-2 Foster stewardship through program delivery, knowledge sharing and collaboration 2023 Interpretive School Program content and materials were revamped to inclue Park Naturalists worked closely with CRD Parks Cultural Programmer to include a events.
+Status Action Update Sustainable Land Use, Planning and Preparedness Progress on Actions • 3-1 Offer compatible outdoor recreation experiences that are enjoyable, healthy, safe and immersed in nature Trail Standards and Rock-Climbing Guidelines started development.
+In 2022, CRD staff worked with geocaching groups to ensure geochaches aren't located in sensitive areas.
+Updates to Regional Parks &amp; Trails Emergency Planning began in 2022; parks staff collaborating with Protective Services to align direction.
+12 kilometers of new, rated and official mountain bike trails were opened in Thetis Lake Regional Park in areas which had already had established use and disturbed areas and which fit with park management plan direction.
+Goal 3: Visitors to regional parks are involved in stewardship and have enjoyable outdoor recreation experiences •• 3-2 Foster stewardship through program delivery, knowledge sharing and collaboration 2023 Interpretive School Program content and materials were revamped to include increased focus on climate change.
+Park Naturalists worked closely with CRD Parks Cultural Programmer to include a cultural lens in interpretive programs and events.
 Increased visitor engagement in regional parks and on regional trails.
-Ongoing Volunteer Program development supports diverse opportunities for part as well as ongoing partnership development with community organizations.
+Ongoing Volunteer Program development supports diverse opportunities for participation and contribution to regional parks, as well as ongoing partnership development with community organizations.

-Overall Action Status On Track
+Overall Action StatusOn Track